-- Students are on time for the duration of the program (3pm-7pm). - Students are only allowed on Glenbard East's property during the assigned RIA time frame (3pm-7pm). - Students are expected to complete all classroom work.

-The administration has to right to deny a student from attending any sports, clubs, or activities on the day of the RIA.
+- Students report on time and must remain for the duration of the program. - Students report to the assigned location while serving RIA. - Students participate in the RIA program and all of its requirements. - The administration has the right to deny a student from attending any sports, clubs, or activities on the day of the RIA.